Francisco Macías Nguema: Last years

-Macías Nguema depicted on the 1969 1,000 Pesetas banknote.
+Macías Nguema depicted on the 1969 1,000 pesetas banknote.

-Growing increasingly paranoid, Macías Nguema stopped living at the presidential palace starting around 1974, and he visited the capital on ever more rare occasions.
-He instead sequestered in a fortified villa at his home village of Mongomo; the location had a private bunker as well as prison and was protected by a military camp.
-The villa's private prison usually housed about 300 inmates, and the President occasionally personally executed some of them.
-Increasingly, Macías Nguema's actions became more bizarre.
+Growing increasingly paranoid, Macías Nguema stopped living at the presidential palace starting around 1974, instead sequestering in a fortified villa at his home village of Mongomo that even had a private prison housing around 300 prisoners, some of which he personally executed himself.
 He declared private education subversive, banning it entirely on 18 March 1975 with Decree 6.

-He Africanized his name to "Masie Nguema Biyogo Ñegue Ndong" in 1976 after demanding that the rest of the Equatoguinean population replace their Hispanic names with African names.
+Macías Nguema Africanized his name to "Masie Nguema Biyogo Ñegue Ndong" in 1976 after demanding that the rest of the Equatoguinean population replace their Hispanic names with African names.
 He banned Western clothes, foods and medicines, stating that they were un-African, with Macías Nguema obtaining the little food available and reselling it at prices the vast majority of the population could not afford to punish those he thought did not want to work.
 As he also decided at what time the food would be resold, products would often be expired before they were offered to the public.

-He eventually outlawed Christianity, and used the slogan, sometimes claimed to be the national motto, "There is no other God than Macías".
+Macías Nguema eventually outlawed Christianity, and used the slogan, sometimes claimed to be the national motto, "There is no other God than Macías".
 Owning anything related to Christianity became a reason for imprisonment due to alleged support for anti-government plots or coup attempts.

 Following his repeated purges and unpredictable policies, the country's government began to fall apart.
 During Macías Nguema's rule, the country had neither a development plan nor an accounting system or budget for government funds.
 After the killing of the governor of the Central Bank, he carried everything that remained in the national treasury to his Mongomo villa.
 Statisticians were also heavily repressed, and as a consequence, little economic data was generated on Equatorial Guinea during the 1970s.
 When the director of the Equatorial Guinea Institute of Statistics, Saturnin Antonio Ndongo, published demographic data considered too low by Macías, he was dismembered to "help him learn to count".

 After 1973, his regime also suppressed private commercial activity, and due to a lack of exports and foreign investment (the latter due to Macías Nguema's refusal in most cases), the nation lacked foreign currency, meaning that the Equatorial Guinean ekwele introduced in 1975, which had quickly lost nearly all value, could not be replaced.
-Only Macías Nguema, the army, and the police were able to receive a regular salary during this time, with others sometimes going months without getting paid, eventually leading to the economy regressing to a subsistence barter system and government services shrinking to only cover internal security.
+Only Macías Nguema, the army, and the police were able to receive a regular salary during this time, with others sometimes going months without getting paid, eventually leading to the economy shifting to a subsistence barter system and government services shrinking to only cover internal security.
 Starting in 1976, Macías Nguema mandated that all children between the ages of 7 and 14 receive military training, and that any parent or person refusing would be imprisoned or shot.